 Elijah turned to Zim.
 “Hang onto Neetz, now, and don’t let her get lost, okay?”
 Maybe with a little help, Nathan could evade this girl.

 “Stick with me, ma’am.”
 Zim took Neetz’s hand and thrust out his chest.
 “I’ll protect you.”

-Elijah led him over to their large grower friend.
-“Um, sir, the professor hired us to rescue his vines from this drought, but we don’t want to steal water from your figs.”
+Elijah fell into step beside him.
+“Um, sir, Uncle Hashabiah hired us to rescue his vines from this drought, but we don’t want to steal water from your figs.”

 “I hope you lads can save a few vines.”
-The big man stepped toward the hills.
+The big man continued his long strides toward the hills.
 “But before you talk about stealing water, come see the spring.”